amwolff/google-gtfs-realtime-tools/README.md

 }
 ```

-You can also use `UploadFeedMessage` method to have more control over the process.
+You can also use the `UploadFeedMessage` method to have more control over the process.

 ### Fetch